8 Best B2B Digital Marketing Campaigns for SaaS

 #3.
 Social proof: Salesforce’s Success Page

 Social proof is a powerful motivator that lends your business trust and credibility.
-It’s an important part of the end of the sales funnel and can convince users that they should give a brand a try.
+It’s an important part of the end of the sales funnel and can convince users that they should try a brand.

 Salesforce uses a Success Page highlighting how businesses using their service have achieved success.
 There are a lot of use case examples on the page, and Salesforce allows users to filter by business size, business type, industry, and products, so each business can find someone with a use case that speaks to them.